pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/installation.md

   --set-file secret.gcsServiceAccount.data=path-to-service-account-file
 ```

-Currently, besides `Firestore` PipeCD supports other databases as its datastore such as `MongoDB` and `MySQL`.
+Currently, besides `Firestore` PipeCD supports other databases as its datastore such as `MySQL`.
 Also as for filestore, PipeCD supports `AWS S3` and `MINIO` either.

-For example, in case of using `MongoDB` as datastore and `MINIO` as filestore, the ControlPlane configuration will be as follow:
+For example, in case of using `MySQL` as datastore and `MINIO` as filestore, the ControlPlane configuration will be as follow:

 ```yaml
 apiVersion: "pipecd.dev/v1beta1"